Profile: Jimmy Savile

 But that was the carefully constructed Savile myth.
 It ensured very few people ever really got close to him, or knew the truth about what made him tick.

-The mask rarely slipped during his lifetime, and it helped him deflect accusations of anything more sinister.
+The mask rarely slipped while he was alive, and it helped him deflect accusations of anything more sinister.
 He would attract speculation because he was odd, he would say - but that was all he was.

 "It's a nice thing that I have nothing to hide from people," he told a documentary titled The World of Jimmy Savile OBE in 1972.